juleshenry/juleshenry.github.io/_posts/2025-06-22-Radio-Julio.md

     <title>Radio Julio : A Musical Escapade</title>
 </head>
 <h1>Introduction</h1>
-<p>You ever just cruise—no destination, no passenger-as if the solution to your dilemmas is not an action but a destination?
-It was the summer of 2024 in Austin, TX, immersed in that patchoulli alloy of dopeheads ensconced in spiritual not religious bric-à-brac and techno venture capitalists convertibles bristling over the polleny river air wherein the highway's hypnosis begat a meditation music itself in me.
-I asked myself, if my playlists reflect my mood in life and reinforce it, why not take control of that feedback loop?
-Just as my summer playlist is light, playful and tropical, so too should be my winters gritty, wistful and cold.
+<p>You ever just cruise—no destination, no passenger— as if the solution to life's dilemmas is not in action but in destination?
+It was the summer of 2024 in Austin, TX, immersed in that patchoulli alloy of dopeheads ensconced in spiritual not religious bric-à-brac and venture capitalist convertibles bristling over the polleny river air wherein the highway's hypnosis begat a meditation on music itself.
+If playlists reflect the mood in life and reinforce it, why shouldn't we cloud-seed that inner weather?
+Just as the summer playlist is light, playful and tropical, conversely should be the winter's: gritty, wistful and cold.
 I set forth to create a template of tracks for each passing season.
 The pattern, albeit heterodoxical but personally satisfying, was as follows:</p>
 <p style="text-align:center; font-style: italic;">The Vibe Setter, Season's Essence, Space City Rapper, Feminine Energy, Masculine Edge, A Special Album</p>
 <section>
     <table>